TareqK/HCI-Course/Notes/chapter1.markdown

 scale.
 It can have 2 controls, one for the fridge and one for the freezer.
 The scales could mean different things.
 In contrast, using a scale based on temperatures is much easier.
-However, this is more costly, so many fridge designs have arbitriary scales.
+However, this is more costly, so many fridge designs have arbitrary scales.
 There are many factors in design.

 ### Good Design